cs4good/CSSGWebsite/README.md

 NOTE: the build will probably fail because there is supposed to be a file called `src/keys.js` or `.env` with the keys needed to launch the website.

 For running the website from a local server there are two ways to configure the keys.
-You can edit the code at the imports in `src/index.js` to try either one of these two ways:
+You can edit the code at the imports in `src/index.js` to use either one of these two ways:

 1. Using a `src/keys.js` file with following values:
 ```